CIP43R/ced/README.md

 # Things to keep in mind regarding security
 - Fail2ban basically detects intruders by checking the logs of certain applications.
 Each application will have a jail, which basically is a configuration to help fail2ban detect odd behavior.
 Whenever system authentication is being used (i.e. webmin), you technically don't have to add an extra jail, unless you want to filter it separately and have more distinct logs for your bans.
 Webmin however uses the same logs as SSH.
+- VSFTPD is (here) configured to allow all local linux users to use ftp, but restricts them to only get access to their home dir.
+You should probably keep it this way.
+If you want to be extra safe you can specify a custom folder in the home folders to only give users access to a minimal portion.

 # Useful locations to keep in sight